t-sin/lisp-alien-wallpapers/README.md

 ## License

+These wallpapers are licensed under CC0.
+Feel free to use or modify these.

 Lisp aliens are designed by [Conrad Barski](http://www.lisperati.com/logo.html).
-Because of this wallpapers based on his works, these works should be CC0.
+This wallpapers are based on his works.
+Thanks!
-(or correct me).